Nexolight/TeamDesk/README.txt

 -----------------
 Teamdesk was initiated at the beginning of January 2014 and was actively developed until August 2015.
-A first level support employee called Lamoza Rodrigo gave me (At this time a software apprentice) this task.
+A first level support employee called Lamoza Rodrigo gave me (At this time a software engineerer apprentice) this task.
 As I've been developing the application more and more ideas came to my mind.
 I asked them to continue the work a little bit longer as initially planed and they agreed very quick.

 I (Lucy von Känel) was the only developer until this date and I'm still the only one.
 This was my first really big project and one of those